GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/proposal-lifecycle/index.md

 current version, plus over [200 online discussion threads](https://github.com/WICG/turtledove/issues).

-{% Img src="image/VbsHyyQopiec0718rMq2kTE1hke2/Rg4lEQVzb1v6CZTyzFTE.png",
-alt="In 2019 we proposed PIGIN, followed by TURTLEDOVE in 2020 and FLEDGE in 2021.", width="800", height="169" %}

 There have also been more than half a dozen other proposals offered by other companies, in the same solution space.
 Through continued collaboration, we hope to define a path forward.

-At the same time, [developer testing](/blog/fledge-api/) for the initial version of FLEDGE is behind a Chrome flag so developers can get their hands on it.
+At the same time, [testing for FLEDGE](/docs/privacy-sandbox/fledge-experiment/) was made available behind a Chrome flag so developers can access it early.

 Not every proposal will go through such an intense incubation period as FLEDGE&mdash;some will move much more quickly&mdash;but there is a lot of